 Dover has previously received a determination letter dated July 29, 2004 from the Internal Revenue Service stating that the Plan, as then designed, was in compliance with the provisions of Section 401 of the Internal Revenue Code, and that its related trust is exempt from Federal income taxes.
 On February 2, 2009, the Plan was submitted to the Internal Revenue Service for a new determination letter that covers numerous amendments since receiving the 2004 determination letter.
-Dover believes that the Plan is designed and currently being operated in compliance with the applicable provisions of the Internal Revenue Code.
+Dover believes that the Plan is designed and currently being operated in compliance with the applicable provisions of the Internal Revenue Code with the exception of the transactions noted in Note 8.

-7. Transfers In and Transfers Out
+7. Transfers Out